 In the year 1852, he was elected a Trustee of the University of Pennsylvania, which office he also held at the time of his decease.

-In this body he was distinguished, as in all other places, by devotion to the best interests of the institution, heartily co-operating and sometimes leading in the great improvements that have been made in the methods and extent of the instruction given to the students.
+In this body he was distinguished, as in all other places, by devotion to the best interests of the institution, heartily co-operating and sometimes leading in the great improvements that have been made in the

-877.)
-157 (Fraley.
+(Fraley.